 To further simplify the process of taking ownership, Tim Sneath of Microsoft provides a .CMD file (Windows Command Script) which takes ownership and assigns Full Control Permissions to Administrators for the directory which is passed as a parameter to the CMD file.
 For more information, read Tim’s post Secret #11: Deleting the Undeletable.

-Add "Take Ownership" command to the Context menu
+Add "Take Ownership" command to the right-click menu

 This again uses the special runas verb in Windows Vista and higher, which I’ve covered earlier (REF RunAs).